Smiles that stand the test of time!

 Once the temporary prosthesis and stents are ready, you will be ready for insertion of the dental implants.

-This procedure takes approximately an hour, depending on the number of implants placed, and if extra bone grafting is needed.
+This procedure takes approximately an hour, depending on the number of implants placed, and if extra procedures are needed, such as extractions, bone grafting or a sinus lift.

 Most of the time, depending on how many implants are placed, you will be awake for the procedure.
 The relevant area for implant insertion will be numbed up.
 You may feel some vibration during the drilling and placement of the implant, very similar to having a filling done.

-Once the implants are in, the surgical area will be stitched and closed over.
+Once the implants are in position, the surgical area will be stitched and closed over.
 Next, the temporary prosthesis will be placed over it.

 We then let things heal up over the next 3 – 6 months.
 Your gums will be stitched over the implants, which remain below the gums, so you won’t see the implants.
 During this time, the implants will integrate with your jaw bone and the area will heal over.